hazelcast/hazelcast-code-samples/hazelcast-integration/eureka/springboot-embedded/README.md

 ## 3. Verify that Application works correctly

-You can check that the application works correctly, by inserting a value into one of the instance and reading it in the other instance.
+You can check that the application works correctly by inserting a value into one of the instance and reading it in the other instance.

 ![Verify Application](markdown/verify-application-1.png)